rangaraaj/reverse-polish-notation/README.md

 in contrast to Polish notation, which puts the operator in the prefix position.

 For the given project, I have identified two key areas which can/may have variations;
-* The methods by which we provide the data <- Lets call it +Notation+
+* The methods by which we provide the data <- Lets call it *Notation*
-* The algorithm, Reverse Polish Notation and Polish Notation <- Lets call it +Process+
+* The algorithm, Reverse Polish Notation and Polish Notation <- Lets call it *Process*

 So I decided to create interfaces for Notation and Process.
 Hence, we have list of classes under sub-folder 'Process' and 'Notation'